franomai/cornercutter/README.md

 Features include:
 * Create mods to control where skills spawn and what skills they are - All skills are Bomb Dropper?
 Sure!
 No items at all?
 Why not!
 * Modify dungeon rules, from blocking healing to having stores always stock skills.
-* Modify out-of-dungeon rules, like shop restocks and skill cubit costs.
+* Modify out-of-dungeon rules, like shop restocks, skill cubit costs, or costume unlock requirements.
 You can also turn off achievements and highscores to leave your saves factory new.
 * Share your mods with your friends with easy to copy game codes.
 Make new friends by sharing the same codes as well!
 * Access extra Going Under features through the Debug menu, which lets you spawn in items, set enemy health to one, and more.